West Bank: Major population centres

-The most densely populated part of the region is a mountainous spine, running north–south, where the cities of Jerusalem, Nablus, Ramallah, al-Bireh, Jenin, Bethlehem, Hebron and Yattah are located as well as the Israeli settlements of Ariel, Ma'ale Adumim and Beitar Illit.
-Ramallah, although relatively mid in population compared to other major cities as Hebron, Nablus and Jenin, serves as an economic and political center for the Palestinians.
+The most densely populated part of the region is a mountainous spine, running north–south, where the cities of Jerusalem, Nablus, Ramallah, al-Bireh, Jenin, Bethlehem, Hebron, and Yattah are located as well as the Israeli settlements of Ariel, Ma'ale Adumim, and Beitar Illit.
+Ramallah, although relatively mid in population compared to other major cities as Hebron, Nablus, and Jenin, serves as an economic and political centre for the Palestinians.
 Near Ramallah the new city of Rawabi is under construction.
 Jenin in the extreme north and is the capital of north of the West Bank and is on the southern edge of the Jezreel Valley.
-Modi'in Illit, Qalqilyah and Tulkarm are in the low foothills adjacent to the Israeli Coastal Plain, and Jericho and Tubas are situated in the Jordan Valley, north of the Dead Sea.
+Modi'in Illit, Qalqilyah, and Tulkarm are in the low foothills adjacent to the Israeli Coastal Plain, and Jericho and Tubas are situated in the Jordan Valley, north of the Dead Sea.

+Ethnic cleansing

+As part of "Operation Iron Wall" Israel forcibly removed 36,000 Palestinians from their homes in West Bank refugee camps in Tulkarem, Nur Shams, and Jenin in January and February 2025, according to a detailed investigation by Human Rights Watch.
+According to the report, these forced expulsions were the largest since the major expulsion of Palestinians in 1967, and constitute ethnic cleansing, war crimes, and crimes against humanity.

 Religion

 The population of the West Bank is 80–85% Muslim (mostly Sunni) and 12–14% Jewish.
 The remainder are 1–2.5% Christian (mostly Greek Orthodox), and others.